mattburnett-repo/pv-estimate/README.md

 This project implements an AWS-based version of an Express/Typescript/React stand-alone app located [here](https://github.com/mattburnett-repo/generic_code_challenge_02).

-The provided functionality is very minimal:
+The provided functionality is as follows:

 - The React app is stored as a static asset in AWS S3.
 - The React app sends a request to an AWS API Gateway endpoint.